lifuyi/spectrum/manual.md

 - **Equalizer**: Adjust 20-band frequency levels
 - **Reset EQ**: Reset all equalizer bands to 0dB

+## Playlist Management

+- When loading audio files or URLs, they are automatically added to the playlist
+- Click on any track in the playlist to switch between songs
+- Use the **Arrow Left/Right** keyboard shortcuts to navigate between tracks
+- The active track is highlighted in the playlist

 ## Customization Options

 ### Peak Hold Time